At Sprint, one of our core corporate values is to demonstrate integrity in all that we do — not only

 Robert R. Bennett

 Robert R. Bennett.
-Principal of Hilltop Investments, LLC, a private investment company.
+Managing Director of Hilltop Investments, LLC, a private investment company.
 Mr. Bennett is the former President and Chief Executive Officer of Liberty Media Corporation.
 He served in those positions from April 1997 until August 2005.
 He was one of the founding executives of Liberty and served as its Principal Financial Officer from its inception in 1991 until 1997.
 He currently is Managing Director of Hilltop Investments, LLC, a family investment company.
-Mr. Bennett also served as President of Discovery Holding Company from March 2005 until September 2008, when the company merged with Discovery Communications, Inc. creating a new public company.
+Mr. Bennett also served as President of Discovery Holding Company from March 2005 until September 2008, when the company merged with Discovery Communications, Inc., creating a new public company.
 Prior to his tenure at Liberty Media, Mr. Bennett worked with Tele-Communications, Inc. in a variety of financial positions and with the Bank of New York.
-Mr. Bennett serves as a director of Discovery Communications, Inc., Demand Media, Inc., and Liberty Media Corporation.
-Mr. Bennett served as a director of Sprint Nextel Corporation from October 2006 to July 2013.
+Mr. Bennett currently serves as a director of Hewlett-Packard Company, Discovery Communications, Inc., Demand Media, Inc., and Liberty Media Corporation.
+Mr. Bennett previously served on the board of directors of Liberty Interactive Corporation, and Discovery Holding Company.

 Gordon M. Bethune

 Gordon M. Bethune.
 Retired Chairman and Chief Executive Officer of Continental Airlines, Inc., an international commercial airline company.
 He served as Chief Executive Officer of Continental Airlines from 1994 and as Chairman and Chief Executive Officer from 1996 until December 30, 2004.
-He is a director of Honeywell International Inc. and Prudential Financial, Inc. Mr. Bethune served as director of Sprint Nextel Corporation from March 2004 to July 2013.
+He is currently a director of Honeywell International Inc. and Prudential Financial, Inc. He previously served on the board of directors of Willis Group Holdings, Ltd.